A Leadership Podcast That Leads by Example

 Don't leave your audience in the cold.

 There hasn't been any new content since 2020, and no notice as to why it stopped.
 When you work to build an audience, it's a good idea to try and save them if at all possible.
 If you still have funding and time but have trouble sticking to your format, it's okay to try something new.
-If you must stop podcasting, record a short update, so your listeners know if you're on break or permanently stopped.
+If you must stop podcasting, record a short update so your listeners know if you're on break or permanently stopped.
 Point your audience to a fellow podcaster if they're covering similar content.

 Consider expanding your reach.

 While this podcast appears to be tailored to military leadership, the subject matter had the potential to be successful with a civilian audience interested in leadership topics.
 Perhaps this podcast could have been quite popular with more well-known interviewees and a better publication/promotion plan.
-When guests are less-known, there is a risk of low engagement.
+When guests are less known, there is a risk of low engagement.
 To help counter this, give readers additional reasons to tune in by sharing more about the topic and expanding your audience or promoting in realms where the topic or guest may be more likely known.

 Choose the right length.

 Coming in at 40 minutes, this podcast is on the long side.
 While it is possible to keep an audience engaged for up to 90 minutes, those podcasts are typically in-depth explanations of complex subjects or narrative storytelling.
 Interviews typically wrap up around 15 minutes.
-If an interview is particularly good or features a hard-to-get guest, consider splitting the podcast up over more than one episode.
+If an interview is particularly good or features a hard-to-get guest, consider splitting the podcast over more than one episode.

 Lessons Learned